What safety precautions will be taken?

 - Participants will work in small-group cohorts and large-group interaction will be limited.

-- Health and safety precautions will be taken in accordance with state and local recommendations.
+- Health and safety precautions will be taken in accordance with state, local, and university recommendations.

 When do I arrive at camp?

 - Registration begins at 12:30 p.m. on Sunday, July 18, 2021.
 Please arrive no later than 12:40 p.m. as registration will end at 1 p.m. and we will walk over to campus for the opening session.
 Campers will leave their luggage in a secure room at the Holiday Inn until we check into rooms later that evening.

 - Registration is at the Holiday Inn Manhattan at The Campus located at 1641 Anderson Avenue, right across the street from Kansas State University.